 When/where is this taking place?

-The 2023 GirlsxMRO summer program will take place from Sunday 7/2/23 to Sunday 7/30/23.
+The 2024 GirlsxMRO summer program dates are TBD.
 All live sessions and reading group meetings will be conducted over Zoom.
 Participating in a reading group will also involve some asynchronous time commitment for that week.
 Students are encouraged to participate in all live sessions and at least one of the reading groups but can choose to participate in as many events as they like.

-To find more details about timing for the 2023 Program, visit the Schedule page →
+To find more details about timing from the 2023 Program, visit the Schedule page →

 Who is eligible for the program?

 The GirlsxMRO program is open to 7th to 10th grade female and nonbinary students who are 13 and older.
 We also require that our students have a solid understanding of Algebra I, and we may have additional prerequisites for each reading group.
 Students can attend as many live sessions and can choose to apply for as many reading groups as they would like.

 To find more specific eligibility criteria, visit the Eligibility page →

 How do I participate?